prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 ## Using the wrapper for your own intents and purposes:
 The system takes a set of waypoints rather than a single goal point.
 The message to publish for this is:`/car_name/waypoints` of type: [geometry_msgs/PoseArray](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseArray.html).
 Note that "car_name" refers to the name of the car, such as car1, car2, and so on.
+The waypoint can also contain just one waypoint, so it is possible to test the system with single waypoints if you prefer that.
+The reason why taking an array is preferred is so that the waypoint management code doesn't have to be written by you (user).
+You simply pass the set of the waypoints in and the navigation sytem takes care of managing them on it's own.

 The z axis coordinate represents the time difference between 2 waypoints.
 Note that a z axis value of 0.001 equals a time difference of 1 unit.
 This is done so that the waypoints don't look like they're floating off the ground when visualized in rviz.
 The unit of time is equal to the time it takes for the car to cover the distance between two waypoints in a straight line at the rated speed.
 The reason for this is to allow the system's speed to be scaled up or down without changing the global plan's timing itself.